 Selecting a Fertilizer for Crape Myrtle

 While fertilizing a crape myrtle with the right type of fertilizer will help it thrive, using the wrong product can lead to unwanted results.
-Therefore, it’s important that you know how to select a good fertilizer for crape myrtles.
+Therefore, you must know how to select a good fertilizer for crape myrtles.

 All fertilizers provide plants with nutrients.
 However, the exact nutrients, and the amounts of these nutrients, varies between different fertilizers.